mfmithani/terraform-vm-selfsufficient-deployment/README.md

 The repository includes all the files to enable end to end vm deployment by separating the Azure account details and the VM credentials from main.tf file..

 These files will enable:
-1. Connecting and authenticating with Azure using credentials and the cloud subscription account details stored in a variables.tf file.
+1. Connecting and authenticating with Azure using credentials and the cloud subscription account details stored in a terraform.tfvars file which are referenced using variables.tf.
 2. The main.tf template will provision a self-sufficient VM which does not need the VM credentials stored (hard coded) in the file.
 This will enable providing a unique account name and password for the VM administrator account for every deployment.
 3. An end user will set the credentials of the VM being provisioned, the VM deployment region, and a prefix to the resources being provisioned.
 4. It saves the environment state locally (at end user machine).